 - Original Balance: Each asset’s original balance, the amount owed by the underlying obligor

-- Current Balance:Current balance of each asset in the originator’s portfolio.
+- Current Balance:Current balance of each asset in the borrower’s portfolio.
 Especially for underlying assets that are not loans and in which ‘interest’ is incorporated into the outstanding balance, it may be possible (or even typical) for an asset’s Current Balance to exceed its Original Balance

 - APY: Annualized yield on the asset.
 For non-loan assets that do not have an explicit interest rate (like factored invoices) this may be calculated based on other characteristics of the asset such as the discount at which it was acquired and its Original Term